From 2019, the USPGA Championship will move from August to May, with the Players Championship moving back to March

 August – FedEx Cup Playoffs

-The USPGA Championship has taken place in August every year since 1969, barring 1971 when it was held in February and last year when it was in July to make way for the Olympics.
+The USPGA Championship has taken place in August every year since 1969, barring 1971 when it was held in February and in 2016 when it was in July to make way for the Olympics.

 The move ensures that the PGA Tour Playoffs will be done and dusted by the time the NFL, so US TV audiences should be up.